puritys/php-compressor/README.md

 }
 </pre>

-Then I execute this compress tool.
+Then I can execute this tool to compress the PHP script.

 The result will be like the following script.